jaroslavdusek1/net-sec-toolkit/README.md

 !!
-Please note that the 'nm' project is intended solely for educational purposes.
+Please note that the this project is intended solely for educational purposes.
 The author assumes no responsibility for any damage caused by the use of this open-source project, whether to one's own or to someone else's computer equipment.
 Users are advised to handle this project responsibly and be mindful of potential risks. !!